Sofie Svava

-Sofie Svava (born 11 August 2000) is a Danish professional footballer who plays as a left wing-back or midfielder for Première Ligue club Lyon and the Denmark national team.
+Sofie Svava (born 11 August 2000) is a Danish professional footballer who plays as a left wing-back or midfielder for Serie A club Como 1907 and the Denmark national team.

-Svava has previously played for FC Rosengård of the Swedish Damallsvenskan, Brøndby IF of the Danish Elitedivisionen, VfL Wolfsburg of the German Bundesliga, and Real Madrid of the Spanish Liga F. In January 2020, she was named by UEFA as one of the 10 most promising young players in Europe.
+Svava has previously played for FC Rosengård of the Swedish Damallsvenskan, Brøndby IF of the Danish Elitedivisionen, VfL Wolfsburg of the German Bundesliga, Real Madrid of the Spanish Liga F, and French Première Ligue club Lyon.
+In January 2020, she was named by UEFA as one of the 10 most promising young players in Europe.

 Club career

-Svava played in the junior teams of the clubs Hørsholm-Usserød IK, Brøndby IF, B.93 Copenhagen, and Ballerup-Skovlunde Fodbold.
+Svava played in the junior teams of the clubs Hørsholm-Usserød, Brøndby, B.93, and Ballerup-Skovlunde Fodbold.

 Starting at age 16, Svava played for Brøndby IF in the Danish top league and won the cup in her first season.
 In her second season she won the Danish championship.
 In July 2019, it was announced that Svava had signed a two-and-a-half-year contract with the Swedish side FC Rosengård.
 It was reported that Brøndby had received a club-record fee for 17-year-old Svava.
 In her debut season, she won Damallsvenskan.
 This made her champion twice in one year.

 In November 2020, it was announced that Svava had signed a three-year contract with German club VfL Wolfsburg, running from January 2021.
 She made her debut on 5 February 2021 in the game against Turbine Potsdam when she came on as a substitute in injury time.
 In the 2021/22 Champions League, she was used in the group games against Servette FC Chênois and Juventus and reached the quarter-finals with the team.

 In January 2022, Svava moved to Real Madrid.

 In June 2024, Svava left Real Madrid and joined French club Lyon.